alecjohanson/ExoConfigLSP/README.md

 It doesn't do anything special for any particular language, it is focused on helping you understand what your tools **do**.

 This LSP was tested with Neovim, but would likely work inside Neovim.
+New stuff.

+"data_type": "NUMBERs"